A deep learning-based remaining useful life prediction approach for bearings: Degradation indicator training and RUL prediction algorithm

-To assess the accuracy of the proposed method and compare to other existing approaches, two metrics are commonly adopted: 1) The relative percentage error ($Er\%$) which is given by Eq. \eqref{eq:RUL}; and 2) The exponential transformed accuracy (ETA) proposed in IEEE PHM 2012 \cite{nectoux2012pronostia}.
-ETA is an assessment index to distinguish the seriousness of the underestimate and overestimate of RUL prediction.
-It is clearly that underestimate (i.e., early warning) is preferred than overestimation (i.e., warning after damage) to prevent more severe damage of the bearing.
-The formulas are expressed in Eq. \eqref{eq:ETA}.

-where where $T_{failure}$ is the real RUL for the test bearing.
-A higher $\mid \mid$ means a worse RUL prediction result.
+The extracted DEI $\bf{L} Er\%$$\mid$ means a worse RUL prediction result.
 On the other hand, ETA value varies from 0 to 1, and a higher score means a better RUL prediction result.
-In this work, $Er\%$ is the common choice of most previous literature, thus it will be used for the comparison.
+In this work, $Er$ is the common choice of most previous literature, thus it will be used for comparison.